-Trade Discounts, as the word suggests, are a reduction in the selling price.
-This is the discount that a manufacturer or wholesaler gives to a reseller, or it is the discount that a seller gives for bulk purchases.
+Trade Discounts, as the word suggests, is a reduction in the selling price.
+This is the discount that a manufacturer or wholesaler gives to a reseller, or it is the discount that a seller provides for bulk purchases.
 Or, we can say that it is a certain percentage that a seller deducts from the list price in case of bulk purchases.

 A manufacturer or a distributor usually has a catalog that it distributes among the resellers.
 This catalog shows the list price of the products.
 The manufacturer or a distributor gives the trade discount after the resellers have registered their order.
 This discount is usually on the basis of the quantity that a reseller orders, the relationship between the manufacturer and reseller, the total order amount, etc. Also, the size of the trade discount could be large if a manufacturer is new and is working on setting up a distribution channel.
-For an established one or for a product in demand the trade discount will be lower comparatively.
+The trade discount will be lower comparatively for an established one or a product in demand.

 Accounting of Trade Discounts

 So, in its books, a seller records the sales at an amount after deducting the trade discount.
 Or at sale price less the trade discount amount.
 The same is the treatment by the buyer in his books of accounts, purchase at the net price after deducting the trade discount.
 In the accounting world, we record such transactions in the sales book or purchase book at the net amount, i.e., Gross Amount Less Trade Discount.
 It won’t be wrong to say that the trade discount does not find a place in the accounting system.

 We can attribute two key points for having no accounting records for the trade discounts.
 And these are:

 - A trade discount is applied instantly, even before the closure of the transaction.
 The Invoice and Debit Notes etc., are raised at net prices only.
 This is why it does not become a part of an accounting transaction and does not get any accounting record as well.